Steveorevo/mysql2json/README.md

 ### About

 This command line tool will export the specified database to a "pretty print" JSON object.
 Auto-detection of PHP serialized strings will also be converted to a JSON object.
 This tool allows for simple line-by-line representation of a MySQL database and is perfect for viewing content in text based comparison tools.
+Re-import can be performed using the companion tool, [json2mysql](https://github.com/steveorevo/json2mysql).

 #### Help
 Type mysql2json --help